dcsync/pycobalt/README.md

     import pycobalt.engine as engine

-    # prints to the script console
+    # print to the script console
     engine.message('script console message')

 	# loop over all beacons